30 Years of Innovation: Bringing 3D Printing’s Benefits to Metal

 The one-stop-shop for metal 3D printing

 To become true specialists in metal AM, we decided to expand our services into a location where we could both meet the demands of our orders and be near our customers and other leaders in the manufacturing world.
-That is why we opened a facility dedicated to metal 3D printing in Bremen, Germany in 2015.
+That is why we opened a facility dedicated to metal 3D printing in Bremen, Germany, in 2015.
 In this way, we could continuously learn about industries such as aerospace, automotive, industrial automation, and eyewear to advance our services.

 Once the facility was in place, we could provide a service that assisted customers in using metal AM to its full potential throughout the entire production process, from design to finish.

-“We offer a service that assists customers during each step of Metal 3D Printing,” shares Ingo Uckelmann, Technical Manager of Metal 3D Printing.
+“We offer a service that assists customers during each step of Metal 3D printing,” shares Ingo Uckelmann, Technical Manager of Metal 3D Printing.
 “Our design and engineering, certified manufacturing, and post-machining teams are all extremely knowledgeable about how best to use the technology and ensure that our customers get the most out of it.”

 Let’s demonstrate this idea with our design and engineering team’s work on optimizing the design of a metal suction gripper.
 The team worked closely with the customer to completely redesign their production part using design for AM principles.
 Because of these changes, the brand-new part was 94% lighter, 50% cheaper, and more performant.

 The team also began initiatives to improve the quality and consistency of the technology — a mission that continues to remain a focus.
-To do so, the team began by ensuring consistent alloys via internal testing and aligning our alloy standards to that of our proven plastics offerings.
+To do so, the team began by ensuring consistent alloys via internal testing and aligning our alloy standards to those of our proven plastics offerings.

 “We’re developing the technologies of tomorrow.”

 The Standard option is what customers would expect from a metal — it is a well-rounded grade that holds the same qualities as metals used in other manufacturing methods.
-As for the Performance grade, this is for users that are well-versed in metal 3D printing.
+As for the Performance grade, this is for users who are well-versed in metal 3D printing.
 It’s ideal for projects where a design is made for metal 3D printing specifically, to create organic shapes that can’t be achieved with traditional manufacturing, or for series productions of end-use parts, for example.

 Taking metal AM to the next level